Academic Catalog and Handbooks

 EXHS 220 Sport Identity (4 Credits)

 This course examines personal identity and how it intersects/interacts with cultural and gender roles related to sport experiences.
-Students will understand that sport serves as a lens that reflects and defines societal roles, beliefs and values.
-Historical, political and economic views/events will be compared/contrasted with contemporary American sport culture.
+Students will understand that sport serves as a lens that reflects and defines societal roles, beliefs, and values.
+Historical, political, and economic views/events will be compared/contrasted with contemporary American sport culture.
 Underrepresented ethnic groups, physical abilities and gender identity will be discussed in relation to sport representation/power.
 Intercultural communication and personal bias regarding others will also be discussed.
-Students will learn to discuss, collaborate with peers and orally present well-researched course related topics to the larger class.
-Fall.
+Students will learn to discuss, collaborate with peers, and orally present well-researched course related topics to the larger class.
+Not offered regularly.

 Prerequisites: None